data2viz/play.data2viz.io/content/documentation/02-core.md

 ## Utility types

-Drawing an arc on *Javascript* requires radians, but degrees on *Android*... to avoid confusion and guarantee a unique behavior on different platform ***data2viz*** offers some "utility types" that can be easily instantiated with extension properties:
+Drawing an arc on *Javascript* requires radians, but degrees on *Android*...
+To avoid confusion and guarantee a unique behavior on different platform data2viz offers some "utility types" that can be easily instantiated with extension properties:

-- `Angle`: create an Angle using *180.deg* or *PI.rad*
+- `Angle`: create an Angle using `180.deg` or `PI.rad`
-- `Percent`: create a percentage with *50.pct*
+- `Percent`: create a percentage using `50.pct`

 <div class="info">